corals and coral reefs

 of temperature tolerance.
 Thus a temperature increase of even 1-2

-degrees centigrade can result in bleaching.
+degrees centigrade can result in mass bleaching among a large number of corals.
 It is believed that global

-warming will lead to more frequent occurrences of mass bleaching.
+warming will lead to more frequent occurrences of mass coral bleaching, where most of the hard corals on a shore suffer bleaching.

 Reefs of Singapore by Loh Tse-Lynn of the Marine Biology Lab,

 NUS.
 A comprehensive site with lots of photos and maps, tons of

 info on all our southern islands, and all about reef conservation

 efforts in Singapore.